FAQ

 I generally stay in my flat because my primary focus is on getting a drawing and once that is done I see no need to stay in the dream.
 I have basically taken all the exciting and fun things that could happen in a lucid dream and channeled them into my drawings.

-Of course this all changes when I am doing a personalised commission in which case I will fly out my window in order to meet the desired person or travel to the desired location.
+Of course this all changes when I am doing one of my lucid dream portraits in which case I will fly out my window in order to meet the desired person.
 You can learn more about that here.

 Some of the images look really complicated.
 How do you remember that much detail from your dream?